zhufuyi/sponge_doc/en/microservice-development-mysql.md

 The created microservice code includes various components, some of which are disabled by default.
 You can enable and configure these components as needed in the configuration file `configs/service-name.yml`, which contains detailed explanations.

-> [!tip] You can replace, add your own components (gRPC interceptors), or remove unnecessary components in the service code by modifying the code file `internal/server/grpc.go`.
+> [!tip] You can replace, add your own components (grpc interceptors), or remove unnecessary components in the service code by modifying the code file `internal/server/grpc.go`.

 **Components Enabled by Default:**